Protonk/MetaAnalysis/KnownDbs/readme.md

 * _Databases.tsv_ is the output, and consists of a TSV containing the database name, the pertinent analytics slave, the language code for that database, the type of project (wikiquote, wikisource, etc), and, when available, an ISO-639-3-compatible human-readable name.

 ##Credit
-@yuvipanda for making the regexes finally work, @Ironholds for everything else
+[Yuvipanda](https://github.com/yuvipanda) for making the regexes finally work, [Ironholds](https://github.com/Ironholds) for everything else